20lives/dmote/doc/intro.md

 * To produce OpenSCAD files for the default configuration, run `make`.
   * If you do not have Make, or if you want more control, run `lein run` with the arguments you see prepared in the makefile.
-For example, `lein run -c resources/opt/base.yaml -c resources/opt/dmote/base.yaml` will build the basic (62-key) DMOTE, with the same results as `make`, just without an optional compilation step.
+For example, `lein run -c config/base.yaml -c config/dmote/base.yaml` will build a basic DMOTE, with the same results as `make`, just without an optional compilation step that speeds up each iteration.
 * In OpenSCAD, open one of the `things/scad/*.scad` files for a preview.
   * To render a complex model in OpenSCAD you may need to go to Edit >> Preferences >> Advanced and raise the ceiling for when to “Turn off rendering”.
-* When satisfied, render to STL by calling the DMOTE application with the `--render` flag in addition to previous flags, i.e. those you typed yourself or got through Make.
+* When satisfied, render to STL by calling the Clojure application with the `--render` flag in addition to previous flags, i.e. those you typed yourself or got through Make.
 You can also render directly from OpenSCAD.